PRESSURE INJURIES

 Reference: 1.
 Molnar JA, ed.
 Nutrition and Wound Healing.
 Boca Raton, FL: CRC Press; 2007.

-Vitamins C, E, B12, and zinc are important nutrients for the wound healing process
+Vitamins C, E, B12, and minerals calcium and zinc support the wound healing process7